NeverWitness/tech-fee-system/README.md

 - industry-level case studies
 - possible institutional evolution paths

-It is suggested to view from [index](docs/en/index.md).Documents will continue to be updated.
+It is suggested to view from [index](docs/en/index.md).
+Documents will continue to be updated.

 ---